Netcracker/KubeMarine/documentation/Installation.md

 |nameservers|list|The DNS servers for usage in the OS|

 **Note**:
-* If some network resources are located in a restricted network and do not resolve through the standard DNS, be sure to configure this section and specify your custom DNS service.
+* If some network resources are located in a restricted network and are not resolved through the standard DNS, be sure to configure this section and specify your custom DNS service.
-* Do not put ${cluster_name} into `search` field, otherwise some microservices might work incorrectly.
+* Do not put ${cluster_name} in the `search` field, otherwise some microservices might work incorrectly.

 For example: